-Surface characterises - avoiding compaction of poorly drained soils and damage to tracks/paths through the use of forestry machines undertaking PAWS restoration.
+Surface characteristics - avoiding compaction of poorly drained soils and damage to tracks/paths through the use of forestry machines undertaking PAWS restoration.
 Timing and extraction routes need to be carefully planned.

-Extent and diversity of natural regeneration of native broadleaved species.
+Extent and diversity of natural regeneration of native broadleaved species present.

-Deer and squirrel damage.
+Browsing pressure from deer and other herbivores, squirrel damage.